-The Protective Coatings of Belt Parkway Bridges Project involves work at five locations, using abrasive blasting to remove existing lead-based paint systems and recoating with a conventional epoxy zinc primer/epoxy sealer/epoxy/urethane system.
-LiRo is providing resident engineering and inspection services on each bridge at the five different locations.
+The Protective Coatings of Belt Parkway Bridges Project involved work at five locations, using abrasive blasting to remove existing lead-based paint systems and recoating with a conventional epoxy zinc primer/epoxy sealer/epoxy/urethane system.
+LiRo provided resident engineering and inspection services on each bridge at the five different locations.

 About the Project